 Step 7: Flat Iron Hair

 Set your straightener to 350 degrees, and work in small sections to straighten all of your hair.
-Get it as smooth as possible, but work quickly because it can be a time consuming step.
+Get it as smooth as possible, but work quickly because it can be time consuming and you want to pass the iron on the hair while it still has some moisture.

 Step 7: Apply the Neutralizer

 The neutralizer works to balance the pH of your hair.
-Apply evenly all over hair, and let sit for 5-10 minutes before rinsing out.
+Apply evenly all over hair, and let it sit for 5-10 minutes before rinsing it out.

 Step 8: Rinse Hair Again

-Make sure you rinse for at least 10 minutes and get any remaining solution out of your hair.
+Make sure you rinse your hair for at least 10 minutes and get any remaining solution out of your hair.

-Blow drying your hair in the direction of the cuticles, and get it about 90-95 percent dry.
-Your hair should be pretty straight already, but give it one final blow dry to get it as straight as possibl
+Blow dry your hair from your scalp downwards (in the direction of the hair cuticles), and get it about 90 to 95 percent dry.
+Your hair should be pretty straight already, but this extra step allows me to style my hair a little bit more and seems to keep it straight for longer.

-Do your best to keep hair dry for the next 48 hrs if possible.
+Do your best to keep hair dry for the next 48 hours!
 It’s even better if you can wait 72 hours.
-This really helps lock in the style and helps your treatment to last as long as possible.

 Step 11: Enjoy!